adobe/projectdyno/client/README.md

 # Introduction

-The Project Dyno Client is responsible for managing coach marks and tours on a web page or web app.
-It is designed to be lightweight and highly configurable.
-Additionally, there are a variety of options for adding Project Dyno to your project.
+The Project Dyno Client is responsible for managing coach marks and tours on a web app.
+It is designed to be lightweight and flexible.

 # Example Project